Fontina Val d'Aosta

 Alternative spellings: Fontina PDO, Fontina DOP

-The interior of fontina is pale cream in colour and riddled with holes known as "eyes".
-With a fat content of 45%, the cheese is very rich and creamy which gets nuttier with ageing.
-This versatile cheese can be used to make fondues and similar Italian dishes.
-Nebbiolo, red wine with wild cherry and truffles is a match for Fontina.
+The interior of Fontina is pale cream and riddled with holes known as "eyes".
+With a fat content of 45%, the cheese is very rich and creamy, which gets nuttier with ageing.
+This versatile cheese is used to make fondues and similar Italian dishes.
+Nebbiolo, red wine with wild cherry and truffles, is a match for Fontina.